MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/java.md

   PAD.Java.Installer.exe -u
   ```

-Logs for Java automation with Power Automate for desktop can be found at the **%temp%/ java_automation_log** folder (e.g. **C:\Users\username\AppData\Local\Temp\java_automation_log**).

 ## Troubleshooting

 If you come across any issues while automating Java applications:

-1. Make sure that you have Java installed in your machine:
+1. Make sure that you have Java installed on your machine:

-    - Open a command window or terminal and run the following command:
+    - Open the Command Line tool (cmd) and run the following command:

       ``` CMD
       java –version
       ```

-    - If Java isn't installed in your machine, you'll receive an error message similar to: **'java' is not recognized as an internal or external command, operable program or batch file.**
+    - If Java isn't installed on your machine, you'll receive an error message similar to: **'java' is not recognized as an internal or external command, operable program or batch file.**

 1. The Java Access Bridge option from the Control Panel should be disabled: